jessica-finkel/CYPLAN255-Final-Project/README.md

   - Table S1901 (Income in the Past 12 Months)
   - Table B03002 (Hispanic or Latino Origin by Race)
   - Table S0101 (Age and Sex)
-- California Tax Credit Allocation Committee 2022 Opportunity Map
+- California Tax Credit Allocation Committee 2022 Opportunity Map (hosted by the Othering and Belonging Institute)
-- City of Berkeley Parcels and Zoning data
+- City of Berkeley Parcels and Zoning data (downloaded)
 - Alameda County Assessor's Office Land Use Codes

-In addition, I compiled a novel dataset of "YIGBY Congregations" based on news reports, press statements, interviews, blog posts, and social media.
-After gathering the information, I used the Mapbox API to geocode the addresses and then used Shapely to create point geometry for each site.
+- A novel dataset of "YIGBY Congregations" in Alameda, Contra Costa, and Santa Clara Counties that I compiled from news reports, press statements, interviews, blog posts, and social media

+I used Python in Jupyter Notebook to complete my analysis, supplementing with ArcGIS to troubleshoot projection issues and Adobe Illustrator to modify legends and image sizing.
+I relied on a variety of Python libraries, including among others Matplotlib, Seaborn, Pandas, Geopandas, Contextily, and Folium.
+I also used the Mapbox API to geocode the addresses of congregations in my novel dataset and then used Shapely to create point geometry for each site.

+![ReverseGeocoding](https://user-images.githubusercontent.com/98304807/167372527-3b379727-02f0-4258-8608-ebe674f60df0.JPG)

 For the purpose of this project, I have limited the dataset to congregations in Alameda, Contra Costa, and Santa Clara counties.
 However, even within these three counties, the list is quite preliminary.
 I hope to continue to build out the dataset as I continue research in this area, adding more congregations and more details such as denomination, surrounding zoning designation, housing typology, and number of units.

-![ReverseGeocoding](https://user-images.githubusercontent.com/98304807/167372527-3b379727-02f0-4258-8608-ebe674f60df0.JPG)
+I explored using OSMnx to gather building footprint and location data for congregations in Berkeley, but I was not confident in my tagging scheme and opted against using it in the end.

 ## Key Findings
 _Note: differences between census tracts may not be statistically significant._

-Berkeley is heavily segregated, and race/ethnicity is correlated with spatial patterns of wealth, opportunity, and land use.
+I began by analyzing sociodemographic data for Berkeley from the Census Bureau and the Othering and Belonging Institute.
+As expected, I found that the city is heavily segregated, and that race/ethnicity is correlated with spatial patterns of wealth, opportunity, and land use.